codemaster08240328/mh-backend-test/README.md

 Currently using Promise.all() to handle asynchronous request for numerous records.

+In case of millions of records, the code may throw timeout error because the Time complexity of `prepareCsvData` function is O(N^2).
+We can reduce this time complexity by redesigning database.

 ### What could be improved more?

 - integration test using `cucumber` or whatever library.